-Of course, we’re not.
+Anyway, coming back to the topic, we do not seem to appreciate the efforts of Pokémon enough.
 Instead, I read random rants about how young people are staring at their phones again/always and how this makes them self-centered.
 I see older people condescending to younger ones with broad assumptions like, “If they put this much effort into getting a job, they’d be out of their parents houses’.”
 Such assumptions bother me, since my children, and most players I know, are gainfully employed and/or full time students.
 But they bother me further, on a much deeper level, because they prove the speaker has never had a conversation with any young person.
 At least, not a mutually respectful one.

 This matters in the church.
 If we care about the loneliness epidemic outside (and inside) our walls among the Millennial generation, we will care about ways to bring them together.
 We will want to understand how they form community and why it matters.
 Pokémon GO has a few things to teach us about our relationships with and continued learning from the next generation.

 Pokémon GO reminds us that Millennials don‘t think play and work are mutually exclusive.

 Will our leadership accept that work and play often look a lot alike for Millennials, and sometimes they are doing their best innovating when they are having fun?
 Can we adjust our committees, classes, and teaching to reflect this?

 Pokémon GO is a game.
 It’s also a community, a place to belong, and a network.
 It didn’t take players long to realize that a game can be used to meet people, learn about other cultures, find job opportunities, or shatter their Fitbit goals.